Larry Gonick

-Larry Gonick (born 1946) is a cartoonist best known for The Cartoon History of the Universe, a history of the world in comic book form, which he published in installments from 1977 to 2009.
+Larry Gonick (born August 24, 1946) is an American cartoonist best known for The Cartoon History of the Universe, a history of the world in comic book form, which he published in installments from 1977 to 2009.
 He has also written The Cartoon History of the United States, and he has adapted the format for a series of co-written guidebooks on other subjects, beginning with The Cartoon Guide to Genetics in 1983.
 The diversity of his interests, and the success with which his books have met, have together earned Gonick the distinction of being "the most well-known and respected of cartoonists who have applied their craft to unravelling the mysteries of science".

 Early life

-Gonick was born in 1946, in San Francisco, California.
+Gonick was born in August 24, 1946, in San Francisco, California.
 He studied mathematics at Harvard University, receiving his bachelor's degree in 1967 and his master's degree in 1969.
+He currently lives in San Francisco, California.

 Comic strips and cartoons

 From 1990 to 1997, Gonick penned a bimonthly "Science Classics" cartoon for the science magazine Discover.
 Each two-page comic discussed a recent scientific development, often one in interdisciplinary research.

 During the 1994-95 academic year, Gonick was a Knight Science Journalism Fellow at MIT.

 In 1997, his 14-issue series, Candide in China, published on the World Wide Web, described Chinese inventions.

 He also used to write the Kokopelli & Company comic that appeared in the magazine Muse.

 He drew the satirical, anti-corporate comic Commoners for Common Ground and later explained: